 Secondly, we need to be careful before we dump on dairy too hard.
 As he says “if it weren’t for Fonterra we’d be desperately poor”.
 This point in particular is often missed by those who want to encourage growth in the “tech” sector - he wasn’t suggesting we needed to replace jobs in tourism or agriculture with technology jobs, but that we need to create new businesses in addition to those existing sectors.

 When I tried to re-calculate Callaghan’s 2010 values using current OECD data I got a revenue per FTE value of $110.5k (slightly lower than his $120k).
-My equivalent value for 2020 is $144.4k (an 12% increase in real terms).6 In either case, that 2020 value is a good benchmark for current businesses - are you dragging the average up or down?
+My equivalent value for 2020 is $144.4k (a 12% increase in real terms).6 In either case, that 2020 value is a good benchmark for current businesses to consider when reflecting on their own payroll - are you dragging the average up or down?

 As an example, it is interesting to consider revenue per FTE for Xero, which back in 2011 wasn’t on the radar at all, but is now increasingly held up as a case study:

 In FY20 Xero reported revenue of $235k per FTE.
 This value had increased every year since the compay was founded, and has been improving the national average ever since 2015.

 You can manufacture in NZ, you just need to make products with high profit margins and high value per weight

 Back then the most successful local “tech” companies were nearly all manufacturers: F&P Healthcare, Rakon, Tait Electronics, Gallagher.
 Even Callaghan’s own company, Magritek.